M-Shrief/kortobaa/Readme.md

 ### Note
 Make sure to declare ENV properties in PM2 config file, and generate JWT keys before.
+And You need to disaple deleting signup data in
 To generate JWT keys:

 ```bash